 Participants must be prepared to brake immediately after the finish chute

 The Event will comply with all local, state and federal filing and withholding requirements on all monies and benefits provided to Participants including prize money and appearance fees.
-In order to receive payments from the Event prize money winners will be required to fill out certain forms and provide his or her social security number or other tax ID number.
+To receive payments prize money winners will be required to fill out certain forms and provide his or her social security number or other tax ID number.
 The Event will also file reporting forms such as 1099, 1042-S and/or CA Form 592-B stating prize money payments.
 Prize Money winners must submit either a completed W9 (Resident), Request for Taxpayer Identification Number and Certificate, a Form 8233 (Foreign), Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding before any payments will be made.
 The Event will mail to prize money winners by the appropriate deadline IRS Forms 1099 (U.S. Resident) or 1042S (Foreign Resident) and California Form 592-B stating any earnings from The Event for the preceding calendar year.
 Prize Money winners are responsible for filing all required tax filings and returns.

 Prize money winners are solely responsible for filling out all tax forms and waivers required by the Event as well as for the accuracy of all such forms.
 The Event will not amend any such forms and, beyond filing such forms, will not become involved in any communications or take any actions on behalf of the prize money winner with any tax or governmental agency.